nmielnik/notes/research/dad-jokes.md

 ### A photon arrives at a hotel and the bellhop asks if he has any bags.
 The photon says:
 _("No, I'm traveling light")_

-### Ghonerrea would have been a grest name for diarrhea medication

 ### What do you call a fly after you rip off its wings
 _(A walk)_